dpplweb/dppl-content/_posts/sara/0425-01-01-all-resources.md

 ###BookFLIX
 Explore animated versions of favorite children's picture books and related nonfiction ebooks in one of nine learning categories.
 Also includes Spanish titles and educational games.

+###Contemporary Authors
+Full text articles on over 100,000 authors.

+###NoveList Plus K-8
+Allows readers of all ages to search for new books to read by favorite title, author, subject, keywords and more.
+Includes popularity ratings.

+###TumbleBook Library
+A collection of animated, talking picture books, puzzles, and games.
+Includes books in Spanish and French.

+###TumbleBookCloud
+An online collection of ebooks and read-along chapter books, graphic novels, National Geographic videos, and audiobooks.
+Over 500 titles for middle/high school students including content to support the Common Core Curriculum.

+##Current Events
+###Kids Search
+An easy way to find information about everything from animals to current events.
+Perfect for research projects!

+###Searchasaurus
+Search by keyword or by topic to find the most useful search results.
+Geared to younger students.

+##Encyclopedias and Dictionaries
+###Amazing Animals of the World
+Information about animals for elementary students and older.

+###America the Beautiful
+Information about U.S. states and territories for elementary and middle school students.

+###Grolier Multimedia Encyclopedia
+Articles, pictures, maps, an interactive atlas, timelines, dictionary, and thesaurus.

+###Grolier Online Kids
+Use "Find It Fast!" to search all Grolier Online Kids resources at the same time.

+###New Book of Popular Science
+Information on science and technology for middle and high school students.

+###World Book Kids
+A section within World Book Online with short illlustrated articles for younger students.

+###World Book Online Info Finder
+Everything found in World Book Encyclopedia and more.
+For elementary and middle school students.